Nokia: 2014–2016

 On 28 July 2015, Nokia announced OZO, a 360-degrees virtual reality camera, with eight 2K optical image sensors.
 The division behind the product, Nokia Technologies, claimed that OZO would be the most advanced VR film-making platform.
 Nokia's press release stated that OZO would be "the first in a planned portfolio of digital media solutions," with more technological products expected in the future.
 OZO was fully unveiled on 30 November in Los Angeles.
 The OZO, designed for professional use, was intended for retail for US$60,000; however, its price was decreased by $15,000 prior to release, and is listed on its official website as $40,000.

 On 14 April 2015, Nokia confirmed that it was in talks with the French telecommunications equipment company Alcatel-Lucent regarding a potential merger.
 The next day, Nokia announced that it had agreed to purchase Alcatel-Lucent for €15.6 billion in an all-stock deal.
 CEO Rajeev Suri felt that the purchase would give Nokia a strategic advantage in the development of 5G wireless technologies.
 The acquisition created a stronger competitor to the rival firms Ericsson and Huawei, whom Nokia and Alcatel-Lucent had surpassed in terms of total combined revenue in 2014.
 Nokia shareholders hold 66.5% of the new combined company, while Alcatel-Lucent shareholders hold 33.5%.
 The Bell Labs division was to be maintained, but the Alcatel-Lucent brand would be replaced by Nokia.
 In October 2015, following approval of the deal by China's Ministry of Commerce, the merger awaited approval by French regulators.
 Despite the initial intent of selling the submarine cable division separately, Alcatel-Lucent later declared that it would not.
 The merger closed on 14 January 2016, but was not complete until 3 November 2016.
-From the acquisition, Nokia is now also the owner of the Alcatel mobile phone brand, which continues to be licensed to TCL Corporation.
+From the acquisition, Nokia is now also the owner of the Alcatel Mobile phone brand, which continues to be licensed to TCL.